pypa/pipx/docs/contributing.md

 ```

 ## Testing pipx on Continuous Integration builds
-When you push a new git branch, tests will automatically be run against your code as defined in `.travis`.
+When you push a new git branch, tests will automatically be run against your code as defined in `.github/workflows/on-push.yml`.

 ## Building Documentation